 1. Introduction

-As with the Needs Document, you should describe what problem the software will solve and how it will be used.
+1.2 Scope.
+As with the Needs Document, describe what problem the software solves and how it will be used.
+Users should be able to:

 - Record requirements specifications